guardian/database-101/lessons/lesson-3.md

 ### UUID

 A UUID is a standardized type of unique identifiers.
 They are supported by a very wide range of programming languages and are versatile.
 They are essentially very (*very*) big random numbers, with a very (*very*) low probability of [collision](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions).
+They become especially useful as your start scaling horizontally your application (distributed apps).
 Postgres comes with support for that type, and additional functions in a separate module.

 >**Exercise:** Can you drop and recreate our `products` table and setting the `product_no` as a UUID?